 I write books for boys.
 Because, I know boys do read.
 (Note: Girls, if you, like me, are tired of romance novels and are interested in more action adventure.
 You’ve also come to the right place.)

 Now, I know I look young and may appear inexperienced.
 Let me assure you, I am neither.
 You can see more about my education here.
-I was born in the early 90’s and have plenty of people, life, and travel experience, and though I do not yet have a husband or kids of my own, my interactions in the homeschool realm and with young people is extensive.
-I’ve spent vast amounts of time volunteering, nannying, mentoring, and lay counseling with teens and parents, and I maintain friendships with many wonderful young people who are always teaching me new things. : ) I love watching and being a part of their journey of understanding their incredible worth in God’s eyes and embracing their true potential.
+I was born in the early 90’s and have plenty of people, life, faith, and travel experience.
+I’ve spent vast amounts of time volunteering, nannying, mentoring, and lay counseling, and I maintain friendships with many wonderful people, including teens and kids, who are always teaching me new things. : ) I love watching and being a part of other people’s journey of understanding their incredible worth in God’s eyes and embracing their true potential.

 If you’d like to know more about me, author Linda Brooks Davis interviewed me on her blog on Feb 6, 2019.
 See Interview.